estebanpw/TYMA-2021/README.md

 ## 4. Installing Python 3.x

+Python comes preinstalled on most Linux distributions, and is available as a package on all others.

-Python can be downloaded from:
+For Windows, Python can be downloaded from:

 [https://www.python.org/downloads/](https://www.python.org/downloads/).

 **Attention!
-Make sure to check** `Add Python 3.x to PATH` when installing.
-Otherwise, you will have to do it manually.
+Make sure to check "Add Python 3.x to PATH" when installing.
+Otherwise, you will have to do it manually.**

 ![python installer](./assets/tutorial-1.png)